Large orbits, projective Fraisse limits, and the pseudo-arc: Introduction

-The main result of the present paper is the following theorem. \begin{theorem} The group of all automorphisms of $\p$, $\aut$, has a comeager conjugacy class. \end{theorem} The proof of Theorem \ref{abcd} will be given in Section 3.
-This result strengthens the result of Oppenheim that $\aut$ has a dense conjugacy class.
-We give a simple and self-contained proof of his result in Section 2.
-In the same section, using results from \cite{IS}, we show how the existence of a dense conjugacy class in $\aut$ implies the existence of a dense conjugacy class in the group of all homeomorphisms of the pseudo-arc, $H(P)$.
-In Appendix A, we present criteria for an automorphism group of a projective Fra\"{i}ss\'{e} limit to have, respectively, a dense conjugacy class and a comeager conjugacy class.
+be the set of involutions of $\p$.
+The group $\aut$ acts on $I(\p)$ by conjugation $h\mapsto ghg^{-1}$, $g\in\aut$, and we will denote this action by $\aut\acts I(\p)$.
+Note that $I(\p)$ is a closed invariant subspace for the conjugacy action of $\aut$ on $\aut$.
+The main result of the present paper is the following theorem. \begin{theorem} The action $\aut\acts I(\p)$ has a comeager orbit. \end{theorem} The proof of Theorem \ref{abcd} will be given in Section 3.
+In Section 2, we show that $\aut\acts I(\p)$ has a dense orbit as well as we see how the existence of a dense orbit of $\aut\acts I(\p)$ implies the existence of a dense orbit of the corresponding action of the homeomorphism group of the pseudo-arc $P$ on the set of involutions of $P$.
+In Appendix A, we present criteria for the automorphism group of a projective Fra\"{i}ss\'{e} limit and its conjugacy invariant closed subspace to have, respectively, a dense orbit and a comeager orbit in the conjugacy action.